-The Economics Network is delighted to be partnered with the following organisations, all of whom will extend the reach of the Network and add to our work on promoting and supporting innovations and effective practice in economics education.
+The Economics Network is delighted to be partnered with the following organisations, all of whom share our goals of promoting and supporting innovations and effective practice in economics education.

 The Government Economic Service (GES)

-Through their partnership, the GES and the Economics Network hope to demonstrate their commitment to supporting the development of highly skilled economics graduates who are well-equipped to work in and develop the UK economy.
+The GES and Economics Network are committed to supporting the development of highly skilled economics graduates who are well-equipped to work in and develop the UK economy.

 "The Economics Network is tremendously important for the health of economics in the UK, and so the Government Economic Service had no hesitation in accepting an invitation to partner with the Network.
 I applaud the organisations now supporting the Economics Network and hope to see other economists and their organisations rally round to grow this wonderful resource."